 It’s often thought that Rosé is created by mixing white and red wine.
 In most countries this is strictly forbidden under law, except for Champagne.
 This is the only appellation that allows such blending and proves the theory that the only sure thing about French wine rules is there is always an exception!

-9. Myth: Pink wine is girly wine
+9. Myth: Pink wine is too feminine

 When I worked in a tasting room in Washington State several years ago, we had a wonderful, award-winning Rosé of Sangiovese.